agranlund/raven/hw/raven/a2/README.md

 - BOM: Replaced PLCC84 socket for U108 with black part
 - BOM: Replaced buttons SW101,SW201,SW202 with black parts
 - BOM: Changed C310 to 0.1uF (was 0.01uF)
-- Status of power button can be read from cpu
-- (wip) Exposed uart spare gpio
+- Small pad for soldering top of Y402 to board
-- (wip) Added pullups on MC68150 data bus
+- Added pullups on MC68150 data bus
-- (wip) Added cpu-temperature sensor

 ## Planned:
 - replace 2xPS2 connector with 2xUSB+Ethernet